Relm4/book/src/threads_and_async.md

 ```

 The `generate_rsa_key()` function takes some time to compute because generating the key is a difficult calculation.
-We can tread it as if it was implemented like this:
+We can treat it as if it was implemented like this:

 ```rust,no_run,noplayground
 {{#include ../examples/threads_and_async.rs:rsa_key }}